kakenzua98/death_row/README.md

 The time plot is inconclusive.
 However, it does show that the percentage of positive words used has increased at a higher rate than the percentage of negative words used.

+### Takeaway
+I'd like the primary takeway from this project to be awareness of the rampant executions in Texas and to give a small voice to the last words of the inmates.

 ### Link to Shiny App
 https://kemi-a.shinyapps.io/death_row_app/